+Currently, the Northern District of Florida has 67 positions serving in three offices in Tallahassee, Pensacola, and Gainesville.
 Employment opportunities include varied legal and administrative jobs.
-Currently, the Northern District of Florida has 67 positions serving in three offices in Tallahassee, Pensacola, and Gainesville.
-In the Criminal, Civil, and Appellate Divisions, these positions are made up of Assistant United States Attorneys, Paralegal Specialists, Administrative Litigation Specialists, Legal Assistants, Law Enforcement Coordinator, Intelligence Specialists, Victim Witness Coordinators, and Debt Collection Agents.
+Positions within the Criminal, Civil, and Appellate Divisions include Assistant United States Attorneys, Paralegals, Automated Litigation Specialists, Legal Assistants, Law Enforcement Coordinator, Intelligence Specialists, Victim Witness Coordinators, and Debt Collection Agents.

-All employment for the U.S. Attorney’s Office is administered through the U.S. Federal government jobs website - http://www.usajobs.gov
+Employment information regarding vacancies within each United States Attorney’s Office are listed through the U.S. Federal government jobs website - http://www.usajobs.gov.

-All employment for Assistant U.S. Attorney positions are administered through the Department of Justice, Office of Attorney Recruitment and Management jobs website -https://www.justice.gov/legal-careers.
+Vacancy announcements for Assistant United States Attorney positions are listed through the Department of Justice, Office of Attorney Recruitment and Management jobs website -https://www.justice.gov/legal-careers.

 Volunteer Legal Interns

-Internship opportunities are available to law students in the Fall and Spring academic semesters as well as a Summer session.
-The number of internships are limited and may be staffed in the Tallahassee, Pensacola, or Gainesville offices.
+Unpaid internship opportunities are available to law students in the Fall and Spring academic semesters as well as the summer session.
+The number of internships is limited and may be staffed in the Tallahassee, Pensacola, or Gainesville offices.

-Qualifications: Students should have successfully completed courses in Civil Procedure, Constitutional Law, Criminal Law, Criminal Procedure, Evidence, Legal Research and Writing, and Torts.
+Qualifications: Students must have successfully completed courses in Civil Procedure, Constitutional Law, Criminal Law, Criminal Procedure, Evidence, Legal Research and Writing, and Torts.
 (Typically, this will encompass rising 2L and certainly 3L students).

-Students must be a U.S. citizen and will be subject to a background investigation due to the sensitive nature of the work performed by the U.S. Attorney’s Office.
+Students must be a United States citizen and will be subject to a background investigation due to the sensitive nature of the work performed by the United States Attorney’s Office.

-Application Deadline: Applications may be submitted throughout the year, but students should submit their application approximately four months prior to the requested internship period to allow sufficient time for review, acceptance, and completion of the background investigation.
+Application Deadline: Applications are reviewed on a rolling basis.
+However, students should submit their application approximately four months prior to the requested internship period to allow sufficient time for review, acceptance, and completion of the required background investigation.

 Minimum Hours Requirement: Students seeking academic credit will be required to work the necessary number of hours to meet course requirements (e.g. 182 hours for 3 credit hours).
 Internship schedules are tailored around the student’s coursework and federal holidays.

 Assignments: Legal Interns can expect to research and write motions and memoranda in pending cases; to research legal issues for indictments and investigations; to participate in debriefings of criminal defendants and depositions of civil litigants; and to observe hearings and trials of cases on which they are working or in which they are interested.